cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 {% imgTag /img/dashboard/runs/dashboard-runs-details-sidebar-test-case-history.png "Screenshot of the Test Case History panel" %}

 When looking further into a test runs information, there is a new Test Case History panel.
-It matches test cases by spec and title and combines it with commit information to provide users insight into:
+It matches test cases by spec and title and combines it with commit information to provide users insight to:

 1. See the history of a test over its lifespan
 1. View the diff of a single test case*